segmentio/segment-docs/src/engage/faqs.md

 If your team would like to avoid receiving the notifications for transient failures, please **[reach out to support](https://segment.com/help/contact/)**, who upon request can disable transient failure notifications.

-### Can I delete certain events of users from Engage?
+### Can I delete specific user events from Engage?
-No. Alternatively, you could achieve this by deleting the entire user profile from Segment.
+No. Alternatively, you may delete the entire user profile from Segment.